What’s the best Sony A7 lens adapter for Canon EF lenses

 The best Sony A7 adapter option for Canon EF lenses I found is?

 Now having invested enough money on camera gear I thought I’d check out eBay for a low cost option.
 I came across the “Viltrox EF-NEX Sony Lens Changeable Camera Mount Adapter” for around $100.
 This seemed right up my alley and at a cost that if all fails I wouldn’t be totally pissed off.
 After about 4 weeks of waiting (seemed like a year) I received my new adapter :).
 I immediately grabbed my CANON EF 85MM/F1.8 USM lens and started shooting.
 At first I was a little disappointed.
 The focus was slower than I wanted and it hunted too much.
-At first I was thinking I wasted $100 and worse thought I’d never have the lens options I wanted for the Sony A7.
+At first I was thinking I wasted $100 and worse thought I’d never have the lens options I wanted for the Sony A7 nature photography.
 Well with any new toy and especially one that includes mixed technologies and manufactures you need to take some time to get it all working correctly.

 Sample photos with the Sony A7 and Viltrox lens adapter

 I found the best combination so far for my Sony A7 Viltrox lens adapter was to use the CANON EF 50MM/1.4 AF USM with it.
 The Viltrox adapter doesn’t support autofocus with this lens so full manual it was.
 The Sony A7 has a great option when using manual focus.
 There is an option called peaking that when turned on highlights with a selectable color where the focus is.
 You’ll see this both on the rear LCD and through the eyepiece.
 This turned out to be a lifesaver.
 I’ve put together a small gallery of images taken with the Sony A7, Viltrox adapter and the Canon 50mm lens.
 It should be noted that some of these photos were taken outdoors on a very windy day.
 Here is a sample photo taken with the Sony A7 with Viltrox Adapter.